Open Accessibility Menu

 6. Systems-Based Practice

-1. The resident will be able to recognize and address the systems aspect of the addiction patient’s problems in their biological, psychological, and social complexity.
+1. The resident will be able to recognize and address the systems aspect of patients with a substance use disorder and their complex problems in the biological, psychological, and social aspects of their lives.

-2. The resident will be able to refer consultations to addiction specialists effectively, including recognizing first the need to negotiate this referral with the patient.
+2. The resident will be able to refer consultations to addiction specialists effectively, including how to introduce and discuss the referral with the patient.

 3. The resident will be able to recognize the cost impact of addiction problems as well as provide cost-effective care for these patients.

-5. The resident will be able to help patients identify resources in the community often needed and used by addiction medicine patients.
+4. The resident will be able to help patients identify resources in the community often needed and used by addiction medicine patients.
+Including utilizing social workers, counselors, and substance use navigators.